Wise vs CurrencyFair [2025]

 If you’re looking for an instant payment, Wise has more transparent pricing as there’s no exchange rate markup to worry about.
 Wise payments can also arrive faster than CurrencyFair, depending on the destination country.

-And while both providers offer multi-currency accounts, the CurrencyFair account is more about holding and converting currencies, whereas the Wise international account - with its linked debit card - has more functionality.
-If you want to make ATM withdrawals when you travel or shop online with international retailers, go for Wise.
+And while both providers offer multi-currency accounts, the CurrencyFair account is more about holding and converting currencies, whereas the Wise Account – with its linked debit card – has more functionality.
+If you want to make ATM withdrawals when you travel or shop online with international retailers, Wise might be a better option for you.

 About CurrencyFair and Wise